demisto/content/Packs/McAfee-TIE/Playbooks/playbook-Search_Endpoints_By_Hash_-_TIE_README.md

 ### Integrations

 * McAfee-TIE
+* McAfeeTIEV2
 * McAfee ePO v2
-* McAfeeTIEV2

 ### Scripts

-* EPOFindSystem
+This playbook does not use any scripts.

 ### Commands

+* epo-find-system
 * tie-file-references
-* epo-find-system

 ## Playbook Inputs